 While SEO is not necessarily a content promotion tool, in the strictest sense, when you get optimisation right, it will mean more traffic for your blog, consistently.
 The higher up you appear in search engines, the more traffic you will get.

 Every time you create a new piece of content, make sure you optimise it for search engines.
-Consider what the main keyword is for each blog post, optimise your headlines, sub-headlines and the rest of your content, optimise any visual content used and so on.
+Consider and research what the main keyword is for each blog post, optimise your headlines, sub-headlines and the rest of your content, optimise any visual content used and so on.
 You can get something like Yoast SEO to help you make sure each blog posts’ SEO is up to par:

 Make sure to also check out my ultimate guide to SEO for beginners – everything you need to know about getting started with SEO is in there, in detail.

 You know when you read a blog post or article online and, at the end, you get a list of other article suggestions that ‘you may like’?
 By using Outbrain, you too can get your articles as suggestions on some of the biggest, most popular websites in the world, like Time, People, CNN and ESPN.

 These are all huge websites, that get a lot of traffic and a lot of loyal traffic at that – so, getting your posts on these websites can mean a massive boost in your own traffic.Best tools for promoting your blog post & driving traffic @outbrain via @lilachbullockClick To Tweet